romandunets/hinter/README.md

 # Hinter
 This project is web-based personal organizer tool on Rails 4.
 Basically, an application is enhanced version of task list with a few cool features to make it  useful in real life.

+## Features
+Hinter provides user management so a visitor can register with an email address and password to create an account.
+Te application provides authentication so access to the site can be limited to users who are registered and logged in.
+Authorized users can view, create, update and delete own tasks as well as change their state (open, in progress, done).

 ## Getting Started

 To get you started you can simply clone the hinter repository, install gems, initialize database and run the application.